kevbite/kevbite.github.io/_posts/2015-09-29-tagging-bitbucket-repositories-with-appveyor.md

 So we just need to inject our custom environment variables in to our build script, we can do this two ways.

-The first way is by configuring the environment variables within the AppVeyor portal, to navigating here go to a project then Setting -> Environment.
+The first way is by configuring the environment variables within the AppVeyor portal, to navigate here go to a project then Setting -> Environment.
 Here you will see an option to add environment variables, then we can add the 3 custom environment variables above:

 ![appveyor portal environment variables](/assets/posts/2015-09-29-tagging-bitbucket-repositories-with-appveyor/appveyor-portal-environment-variables.png)